 A virtual roundtable focused on language and community first approaches to Deaf education

-Four organisations that each have projects focused on improving education for Deaf and hard of hearing learners joined forces during this year’s virtual CIES conference by hosting a roundtable conversation sharing successes and lessons from their projects in Mali, Kenya, Uganda, and Tanzania.
+Four organisations that each have projects focused on improving education for Deaf and hard of hearing learners joined forces during this year’s virtual CIES conference by hosting a roundtable conversation sharing successes and lessons from their projects in Malawi, Kenya, Uganda, and Tanzania.

 In contexts where early detection and access to language are not prioritised and available, Deaf children come to school with severe language delay.
 Unfortunately, neither the curriculum nor the training that teachers have had is sufficient to mitigate this impact.

 Juárez & Associates – Reading for All Malawi

 Juarez & Associates shared that findings from the Deaf and Hard of Hearing Early Grade Reading Assessment conducted through their project, Reading for All Malawi, many teachers did not have sufficient Malawian Sign Language skills to effectively teach Deaf and hard of hearing learners.
 Their analysis showed how the majority of grade 2 and 4 Deaf learners are performing below grade average in basic reading skills.

 Kentalis International Foundation – The Reading Project Uganda & Tanzania

 The Reading Project by Royal Kentalis – Kentalis International Foundation highlighted that in order to achieve reading comprehension a (Sign) Language first approach is needed for reading.
 This means going beyond the curriculum and taking time to build language skills in Sign Language, before focusing on word and text reading.
 Furthermore, reading words and texts for Deaf learners is not based on sounds, and therefore should not use a sound-based teaching approach.

 Both projects showed that setting appropriate goals, focusing on teacher skills, and building sign language skills first (for teachers and learners) is pivotal.